dusktreader/flask-praetorian/docs/tutorial_blacklist.rst

    :lines: 117-131
    :caption: from `example/blacklist.py`_

-Let's try blacklisting a token for our admi user, 'Walter':
+Let's try blacklisting a token for our admin user, 'Walter':

 .. image:: _static/tutorial-blacklist-1.png